greenboxal/doggohub/doc/ci/environments.md

 way you can prevent bugs not only in your software, but in the deployment process as well.

-GitLab CI is capable of not only testing or building your projects, but also deploying them in your infrastructure, with the added benefit of giving you a way to track your deployments.
+DoggoHub CI is capable of not only testing or building your projects, but also deploying them in your infrastructure, with the added benefit of giving you a way to track your deployments.
 In other words, you can always know what is currently being deployed or has been deployed on your servers.